 But first, I am going to take a big risk here (and then withdraw to contract): I have made several efforts to make contact with several of our contemporary spiritual teachers: Cynthia Bourgeault, Richard Rohr, James Finley, Thomas Moore, and others.
 Each one has responded briefly to a simple concern, but once I make known to them (through my posts on their blogs or my comments on forums…even for courses taught by them) what I know, what I believe, and what I experience, all communication stops.
 I mean it stops completely; after I posted my comments to Cynthia’s blog, there were no more posts…at all…from anyone; nor did she reply.
 Likewise with the others.
-They will responded to other participants by name, many times….but not to me.
+On the forum ‘practice circles,’ they responded to other participants by name, many times….but not to me.

 I deeply and strongly regret to consider the possibility that it is perhaps because I am bipolar. (please, Jesus, let it not be so.)